-Oxidative stress-induced DNA damage is thought to be related to the formation of electrophilic metabolites of PCP that are capable of binding to DNA.
-Alterations to DNA have been attributed to the formation of DNA adducts observed with PCP in both in vitro and in vivo studies.
+In addition to oxidative stress-induced DNA damage, the formation of DNA adducts by metabolites of PCP has been observed in both in vitro and in vivo studies.
 TCpBQ was frequently identified as the major metabolite responsible for the formation of the DNA and protein adducts associated with PCP exposure.
-Studies have shown that dechlorination of PCP to the 1,4-chlorinated benzoquinone resulted in increases of DNA adducts in in vitro (at 100 μ M, Dai et al., 2005, 2003) and at 1 or 5 mM (Lin et al., 2001) and in vivo administration of PCP, TCHQ, and TCpBQ.
+Studies have shown that dechlorination of PCP to the 1,4-chlorinated benzoquinone resulted in increases of DNA adducts in vitro at 100 μM (Dai et al., 2005, 2003) and at 1 or 5 mM (Lin et al., 2001) and in vivo (Lin et al., 2002; Bodell and Pathak, 1998).
+Rats exhibited DNA adducts following administration of PCP, TCHQ, and TCpBQ.
 Typically, PCP and TCHQ are oxidized to facilitate the formation of the benzoquinone radical, which is believed to be the reactive intermediate in the adduct formation (Lin et al., 2002).
-Additionally, protein adducts in albumin and hemoglobin were observed in rats exposed to TCpBQ, TCpSQ, and TCoSQ, but not TCoBQ
+Additionally, protein adducts in albumin and hemoglobin were observed in rats exposed to TCpBQ, TCpSQ, and TCoSQ, but not TCoBQ (Waidyanatha et al., 1996), providing further evidence of oxidative stress induced DNA damage.
+Oxidative stress-induced DNA damage that occurs in concert with the formation of chemical-specific DNA adducts may enhance the genotoxic effects of PCP.